River Phoenix: Early life

-River Phoenix was born on August 23, 1970, in Madras, Oregon, the first child of Arlyn Dunetz and John Lee Bottom.
+River Jude Phoenix was born on August 23, 1970, in Madras, Oregon, the first child of Arlyn Dunetz and John Lee Bottom.
 He had four younger siblings: Rain (born 1972), Joaquin (born 1974), Liberty (born 1976) and Summer (born 1978), as well as a paternal half-sister, Jodean (born 1964).
-Phoenix's parents named him after the river of life from the Hermann Hesse novel Siddhartha, and he received his middle name from the Beatles' song "Hey Jude".
+Phoenix's parents named him after the river of life (Note: The exact phrase "river of life" doesn't occur in either the original (as Fluß des Lebens) or in the translation which was the only translation which existed at the time in English.
+The imaginary novel is different to the actual life of Siddhartha (S.), and is thought to be based on the personal spiritual struggle of Hesse.
+The river is used by the author as a route by which the protagonist appreciates eternity in a personal so religious context from repeat experience of nature.
+S.'s atman transassociates the river.) from the Hermann Hesse novel Siddhartha, and he received his middle name from the Beatles' song "Hey Jude".
+River's last name was changed to Phoenix after his eighth or ninth birthday.
 In an interview with People, Phoenix described his parents as "hippieish".

 His mother, Arlyn, was born in New York to Jewish parents whose families had emigrated from Russia and Hungary.
-His father, John Lee Bottom, was a lapsed Catholic from Fontana, California, of English, German and French ancestry.
+His father, John Lee Bottom, was a lapsed Catholic from Fontana, California.
 In 1968, Phoenix's mother travelled across the United States.
 While hitchhiking in California, she met John Lee Bottom.
 They got married on September 13, 1969, less than a year after meeting.

 Phoenix's family moved cross country when he was very young.
-Phoenix has stated that they lived in a "desperate situation."
+Phoenix has stated that they lived in a "desperate situation".
 Phoenix often played guitar while he and his sister sang on street corners for money and food to support their ever-growing family.
 Phoenix never attended formal school.
 Screenwriter Naomi Foner later commented, "He was totally, totally without education.
 I mean, he could read and write, and he had an appetite for it, but he had no deep roots into any kind of sense of history or literature."
 Filmmaker George Sluizer claimed Phoenix was dyslexic.